 Guest experiences are overlooked.

-Lately i have noticed far too many food and beverage venues only showing them, and them only.
-There is so much more to showing off your story and attracting customers.
+I have noticed far too many food and beverage venues only showing them, and only them.

 The guest experience starts before they arrive.